 The CycleStreets website has a country-wide (and more) cycle journey planner, providing a choice of three routes for any journey - fastest, quietest and 'balanced'.

 The Sustrans interactive map also provides a country-wide cycle journey planner, highlighting local amenities and attractions.

 Surrey Cycle Guides.
 A set of eight maps covering the whole of Surrey, showing recommended cycle routes and locations of cycling facilities, published by Surrey County Council.
 Mole Valley is covered by guides 3, 5 and 7.
 The Forum has reservations about the safety of some of the facilities shown.
 Available from cycle shops and the information desk in the Dorking Halls, but some are now out of print.
 All the routes are also shown on the Surrey Interactive Map.

 Oaktree Routes (phone 01483 747175) showing bridleways, footpaths and quiet roads.
-Four A4 laminated maps in the series cover an area from Newlands Corner to Box Hill in the North to Blackheath and Leith Hill in the south - available from Cycleworks, booksellers and the information desk in the Dorking Halls.
+Four A4 laminated maps in the series cover an area from Newlands Corner to Box Hill in the North to Blackheath and Leith Hill in the south - available from Surrey Hills Cycleworks and good booksellers.

 Redlands Routes - a map of the new off-road trails in the Redlands area of Leith Hill.
 Available from the information desk in the Dorking Halls and Nirvana Bike Shop in Westcott.

 There are quite a lot of books and leaflets with cycle maps of Surrey in them.....

 Rural Rides 1, West Surrey, Ron Strutt, published by Cicerone Press ca.1998.
 Routes up to 10 miles suitable for families.
 (Note: for further cycling titles in the UK, see Cicerone Press Limited)